uploadcare/uploadcare-android/widget/README.md

 The latest stable version is available from jCenter.

-To include it in your Android project, add this line to the gradle.build file:
+To include it in your Android project, add this line to the 'gradle.build' file:

 ```
 implementation 'com.uploadcare.android.widget:uploadcare-android-widget:3.1.0'